kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_3.md

    ✓ test updating and retrieving updated value (97 ms)
 Passed: 2
 ```
-- The number 0 is represented by the hex value 0x38.
+- The `bigNumber` 0 is represented by the hex value 0x38.
 This makes a direct comparison with 0 fail.

 ## 2.8	The second `it` code block
 The code is